s-will/Infrared/README.md

 ## Main features of Infrared

+Infrared efficiently solves a broad class of sampling and optimization problems; originally targeted to bioinformatics problems, especially RNA sequence design.
+Such problems can be specified in a declarative, compositional style as (evaluated) constraint models using the Python high-level interface of Infrared.

-Infrared provides a fast and flexible C++ engine that evaluates a constraint network consisting of variables, multi-ary functions, and multi-ary constraints.
-Functions and constraints are C++ or Python objects, where new functions and constraints are easily defined in Python (or in C++).
+Encapsulated by the Python interface, the framework provides a fast and flexible C++ engine that evaluates constraint networks consisting of variables, multi-ary functions, and multi-ary constraints.
+This evaluation is efficient depending on the complexity, measured as tree-width, of the network.

+Application specific functions and constraints are easily defined in Python (or in C++).
 The evaluation is performed efficiently using cluster tree elimination following a (hyper-)tree decomposition of the dependencies (due to functions and constraints).
 Interpreting the